iPankajKumar/covidtracker/README.md

 The code in this project is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.

-Note that you will be responsible for following terms of service of the third party APIs used in the code, we take no responisbilty of forked or cloned projects.
+Note that you will be responsible for following terms of service of the third party APIs used in the code, we take no responsibility of forked or cloned projects.

 ## Contributors